 - Play music or read a book

-When Will My Baby’s Movements Be Consistent?
+When Will Baby Movements Become Consistent?

+As your baby grows, their movements become easier to recognize and more predictable.
 While you may feel your baby move as early as 16 weeks, the movements may not be predictable or consistent for many weeks.
 During the second trimester, your baby is still tiny, and their awake times and movements are variable and unpredictable.

 Around the start of the third trimester, your baby develops patterns, consolidated sleep, and even a “schedule.”
 At this point, your baby may have predictable calm and active periods throughout the day.6